LLNL/Curvallis/README.md

 Virtual Python Environments
 ---------------------------
 Virtual python environments are a great way to create new instances of python.
-Virtual python environments act like a normal instalation of python except the are compleatly isolated from your systems main python installation.
-This sepparation means that the virtual environment has its own exicutable, pip package manager, and packages.
+Virtual python environments act like a normal installation of python except they are completely isolated from your systems main python installation.
+This separation means that the virtual environment has its own executable, pip package manager, and packages.
-It is reccomended to create a virtual python environment in the following circumstances:
+It is recommended to create a virtual python environment in the following circumstances:
  - When one wants to have a program isolated from their main installation
  - When there are two or more programs that require conflicting packages or different versions of the same package
  - When an isolated python environment is desired